-If YES you must complete the following section
+If YES please complete the following section

 TERMS OF ENGAGEMENT FOR TEMPORARY WORKERS